 Question: Why is it that, despite being the epicenter of championing innovative business models, dynamic markets, and the disruption of bloated institutions, Silicon Valley remains dominated by a handful of very large, expensive law firms built on century-old delivery models?

-Bribery “Sponsorships.”
-Those large firms have dedicated biz dev people whose job is to write checks to incubators, accelerators and other players with heavy influence on the “pipeline.”
-Sponsorships have enabled BigLaw to entrench itself.
+The Blunt Answer: Those large firms have dedicated biz dev people whose job is to write checks/cut deals with market players for referrals, and establish referral circles with investors who have heavy influence on the “pipeline.”
+Referral pipelines rife with conflicts of interest have enabled BigLaw to entrench itself.

 It’s well known among the tech law community that no tech ecosystem –not Austin, Seattle, Boston, NYC, etc. – takes law firm “brand obsession” to levels anywhere near those of Silicon Valley, in large part for the above reasons.